apache/incubator-kie-kogito-examples/kogito-quickstarts/03-kogito-jobs-services-example/docker-compose/README.md

 ## Kogito and Infrastructure services

-To allow a quick setup of all services required to run this demo, we provide a docker compose template that starts the following services:
+To allow a quick setup of all the required services to run this demo, we provide a Docker Compose template that starts the following services:
 - Infinispan
 - Kafka
 - Kogito Data Index